davidkellis/able/README.md

 `(<parameter list>) -> <optional return type> => <function body>`

 The style with the explicit free type parameter list is the only way to capture type constraints (e.g. `fn[T: Parsable + Stringable](a: T) => toString(a)` )

+When the optional return type is omitted, then the `->` return type delimiter that immediately follows the parameter list and preceeds the function body should also be omitted.

 ### Lambda expression syntax